 Hunter was in that small percentage of susceptible individuals.
 When we found him in the middle of traffic in the Mexican town of Rosarito, he had a large head wound and, as it turned out, would need more than a few bowls of healthy food and a bath to get back on his feet.
 He dragged his back legs, was obviously in pain and didn’t have much of an appetite.
 When our veterinarian suggested that he might be suffering from valley fever and showed me the radiographs, I was appalled: His bones were being consumed little by little—osteolytic lesions are typical of disseminate valley fever in dogs.

-Certain breeds seem to be more susceptible than others to the disseminated form, and male dogs are more prone to it than females.
+Certain dog breeds seem to be more susceptible than others to the disseminated form, and male dogs are more prone to it than females but more research is needed.
 Research into a vaccine that will protect both humans and animals from valley fever is in progress, and at the Valley Fever Center for Excellence in Tucson, Ariz., scientists are attempting to determine the natural incidence of the disease among dogs in that region.
 It appears hopeful that we will be able to control just how much this fungus remains among us.
 And then we can all get back to worrying about which tocopherols to sprinkle on our dogs’ food in the morning.